Yale-BIM/f21-assignments/assignment-2/README.md

 If the tests are failing, you could add additional logging to your node for debugging purposes.
 To log messages, use `rospy.loginfo('message')` in your switch_poses.py node.

+   > Note that these ROS integration tests will be automatically run by Gradescope when you submit your code to the system.
+A few other public tests will be executed as well.
+Try submitting your assignment early so that you have time to correct any issues that might arise from the tests.

 ### Questions / Tasks